-- What are the possible side effects of lorazepam (Ativan)?
+- What are the possible side effects of lorazepam?

-- What is the most important information I should know about lorazepam (Ativan)?
+- What is the most important information I should know about lorazepam?

-- What should I discuss with my healthcare provider before taking lorazepam (Ativan)?
+- What should I discuss with my healthcare provider before taking lorazepam?

-- What should I avoid while taking lorazepam (Ativan)?
+- What should I avoid while taking lorazepam?

 - Where can I get more information?

-Lorazepam is in a group of drugs called benzodiazepines (ben-zoe-dye-AZE-eh-peens).
-Lorazepam affects chemicals in the brain that may become unbalanced and cause anxiety.
+Lorazepam is a benzodiazepine (ben-zoe-dye-AZE-eh-peen).
+Lorazepam affects chemicals in the brain that may be unbalanced in people with anxiety.